Want more blog readers? You need to spend more time learning how to write blog titles that’ll attract readers.

 Today, come up with 3 possible titles for your next blog post (or the post you’re currently drafting).
 You might even want to run these ideas past a friend to see which they prefer.

-If you have enough time, go back through your archives and look for any blog posts which don’t have very compelling titles.
+If you have enough time, go back through your archives and look for any blog posts with uncompelling titles.
 Could you spend a couple of minutes tweaking these?
 Just adding a number, a powerful word, or a short phrase like “how to” or “top tips” can make a huge difference.

 For lots more tips on writing blog titles, check out my article on how to write a blog post headline.
-This’ll help you pinpoint what types of title will appeal most to your audience—and it has plenty of examples along the way.
+This will help you pinpoint what types of titles will appeal most to your audience and have plenty of examples along the way.

 Need Catchy Blog Title Ideas?